Sarerrdy/alx-system_engineering-devops/0x1A-application_server/README.md

-#0x1A-application_server
-configure an Nginx server and Gunicorn application server
+Task to configure and setup Nginx and Gunicorn to server python dynamic content